-In my “divorce story” blog post on Wednesday, I briefly described
+In my “divorce story” blog post a few weeks ago, I briefly

-helping a couple with a parenting agreement.
-A few parents contacted me
+described helping a couple with a parenting agreement.
+A lot of parents

-and had lots of questions about creating a parenting agreement.
-I thought
+contacted me and had many questions about creating a parenting agreement.

 Developing a parenting agreement alongside your spouse is an important

 step towards helping your children adjust to having divorced parents.

 Although the process is primarily to divide the child custody responsibilities,

 it is also about showing your child that you love him/her, and will always

 As a seasoned divorce attorney and mediator, I have some creative ideas